 How Long Can a Narcissist go Without Supply?

 The narcissist preys upon attention, applause, admiration and approval.
 When they are running out of supply, or it is no longer available, they experience what is known as, Narcissistic Deficiency Dysphoria.

-This is similar to a depression, there is a change in his eating and sleep patterns, he becomes sluggish and always appears sad.
-He no longer finds pleasure in the things he used to enjoy such as interests, hobbies and pursuits.
+This is similar to depression, there is a change in their eating and sleep patterns, they become sluggish and always appear sad.
+They no longer find pleasure in the things they used to enjoy such as interests, hobbies, and pursuits.

 So the short answer to how long can a narcissist go without supply?
 Is not for long.
 Think about it like this, how long can a heroine addict go without heroine before they begin to have a physical reaction to the withdrawal?
 Not long right?

 Once they start feeling the pain of the drug no longer being in their system, they will find a way of getting their next fix by any means necessary.
 The same is true of a narcissist; they are addicted to power, the feeling they get from controlling others is like a drug to them, and when it runs out, they will go to great lengths to find their next hit.